 If we could peel back your skin and look directly at the muscles of the leg, you would see that all of the muscles attached to your tibia attach to your foot.
 When the foot or leg is moving in an abnormal way, the stress these leg muscles are under increases greatly.
 This stress can result in micro-tears of the muscle fibres, the tendon which attaches the muscle to the bone, and in worst case scenarios, can lead to stress fractures of the tibia or compartment syndrome.
 Either of these will put you out of action for quite some time and may require surgery to repair.

-A Podiatrist at Dan Everson Podiatry can identify which muscles of your leg are causing pain, without having to peel back your skin.
+A podiatrist can identify which muscles of your leg are causing pain, without having to peel back your skin.
 We can determine what is causing the muscle stress by checking your strength and flexibility, looking at your footwear and assessing your gait while you walk or run.

 If you develop shin pain you should reduce your activity levels, ice your leg after exercise or use anti-inflammatory medications.
-If you are still having trouble, come and see one of our Podiatrists so that we can help you get back on your feet.
+If you are still having trouble, come and see us so we can help you get back on your feet.